200713-dotnet/project-challenge-p0-dkdawkins/README.md

 + [required] each order must be able to view/list/edit its collection of pizzas (DONE)
 + [required] each order must be able to compute its pricing (2)
 + [required] each order must be limited to a total pricing of no more than $250 (3)
-+ [required] each order must be limited to a collection of pizzas of no more than 50 (NEEDS TESTING)
++ [required] each order must be limited to a collection of pizzas of no more than 50 (DONE)

 ### pizza